-The data alignment behavior supported by the ARM architecture has changed significantly between ARMv4 and ARMv7.
-An ARMv7 implementation must support unaligned data accesses.
-You can control the alignment requirements of load and store instructions by using the A bit in the CP15 register c1.
+The data alignment behavior supported by the ARM architecture has changed significantly between ARMv4 and ARMv7-M. An ARMv7-M implementation must support unaligned data accesses.
+You can control whether alignment checking is enabled or disabled by setting or unsetting the UNALIGN_TRP bit, bit 3, in the Configuration and Control Register (CCR).